Skip to main content

-The Hussman School of Journalism and Media is home to the Chuck Stone Program for Diversity in Education and Media, launched as a college preparatory program for diverse high school students.
+The Hussman School of Journalism and Media is home to the Chuck Stone Program, launched as a college preparatory program for high school students.
 The program brings 12 rising high school seniors to Chapel Hill each year, representing various backgrounds, perspectives, and lived experiences.
-The program is inspired by UNC Professor Emeritus Charles “Chuck” Stone’s lifelong commitment to increasing the voices of diversity in all areas of communication.
+The program is inspired by the late, great UNC Professor Emeritus Charles “Chuck” Stone and his lifelong commitment to encouraging others to become “true citizens of the world.”

 What began as a weeklong writing course for rising high school seniors has expanded its scope by helping students navigate the journalism industry.
 The Chuck Stone Program has become a top multiple-platform storytelling workshop for students with critical follow-on mentoring and career prep support throughout undergraduate studies and beyond.